Extremal entanglement witnesses: The SPA separability conjecture

 For this reason, in our numerical examples we have tried to check the separability of the SPA whenever it is a PPT state.
 We find that it is always very close to being separable, in no case are we able to conclude that it is certainly not separable.
 Unfortunately, our numerical separability test is not sufficiently precise that we may state with any conviction the opposite conclusion that the state is separable.

+In view of the known examples and counterexamples the status of the modified SPA separability conjecture, which defines the SPA as a PPT state, is not completely clear.
+It would be interesting to know some simple criterion for exactly when it is true.
+This may also be regarded as one aspect of the more general question of which border states of the set of separable states are also border states of the set of PPT states.

-In conclusion, we do not know to what extent a modified SPA separability conjecture holds, which excludes the states that are not PPT states.
-On the other hand, if we regard separability as an essential property of the SPA, it seems that the natural solution would be to define the SPA by the parameter value $p=p_0$, where $\Sigma(p)$ first becomes separable, rather than by the value $p=p_1$, where $\Sigma(p)$ first becomes positive.
+On the other hand, if we regard separability as an essential property of the SPA, it seems that the natural solution would be to define the SPA by the parameter value $p=p_0$, where $\Sigma(p)$ first becomes separable, rather than by the value $p=p_1$, where $\Sigma(p)$ first becomes positive, or by $p=\max(p_1,p_2)$, where $\Sigma(p)$ first becomes a PPT state.